The following parts are needed to restore this turret:

 compartment.

 Gunsight mount, above left and right photo.
+On the gunsight mount is the hand inscribed name "Chuck".

 Inside of gunner's compartment, above left and right photo.